jamesjonesphoenix/X3-Colour-By-Race/README.md

 ## Default Race Colours

 If you want to change a race's assigned colour you can edit the entries in the `9964` translation file.
 No colours are hardcoded in script files.
-The t file contains extensive comments explaining settings and changing them.
+The t file contains extensive comments documenting settings.

 | **Race** | - | **Colour** | **Code** | **Image Example** | **Note**  |
 |:--- |:--- |:--- |:--- |:--- |:--- |